Enhancing Your Appearance With A Rhinoplasty

 Can A Nose Job Cause Complications?

 Choosing a reputable and trained cosmetic surgeon can make a Rhinoplasty easy and hassle free.
-Dr. Agullo and Dr. Palladino have been trained at the world famous Mayo Clinic.
-Thousands of satisfied patients in the El Paso, Amarillo, Horizon City, Midland and Odessa regions boast enhanced appearances, all thanks to these surgeon’s wealth of knowledge and individualized care.
+Dr. Agullo has been trained at the world famous Mayo Clinic.
+Thousands of satisfied patients in the El Paso, Amarillo, Horizon City, Midland and Odessa regions boast enhanced appearances, all thanks to Dr. Agullo’s wealth of knowledge and individualized care.

-Apart from giving the patients a very comfortable and friendly environment to be treated in, Dr. Agullo and Dr. Palladino believe in imparting all sorts of information so that patients can make educated decisions.
-From the advantages and possibilities of a ‘newer self’, to the side effects and risks, you can openly talk about every small aspect of a Rhinoplasty with your surgeon at Southwest Practice.
+Apart from giving the patients a very comfortable and friendly environment to be treated in, Dr. Agullo believes in imparting all sorts of information so that patients can make educated decisions.
+From the advantages and possibilities of a ‘newer self’, to the side effects and risks, you can openly talk about every small aspect of a Rhinoplasty with Dr. Agullo at Southwest Practice.